BerkeleyPSE/BerkeleyPSE.githib.io/instructions/GETTING_STARTED.md

 ## Heroku
 [Heroku](#https://heroku.com) is used to deploy this website live at [berkeleypse.org](http://berkeleypse.org).

-You must be a Collaborator on application to deploy it.
+You must be a Collaborator on the Heroku application to deploy it.
 The VP of Marketing must add a Collaborator via the BerkeleyPSE Heroku account.

 1. As VP of Marketing, log into the BerkeleyPSE Heroku account.
 2. Click on the `Access` tab.